HariSekhon/Spotify-Playlists/README.md

 - [Light Fun Feel Good](https://open.spotify.com/playlist/1YDtdAjvbgDdDvNj4gLdgY?si=6SS8kPmUQ_2bifYJGZDzRw) -
   because sometimes you need to lighten up
 - [Baditude - Bad Bitches with Attitude ❤️](https://open.spotify.com/playlist/4xJD1AYvO70JEGDpFPkz3v?si=fMNUYWAhRCeASiUkK_BfVw) -
-  you’ll let her ruin your life because she’s hot…
+  you’ll let her ruin your life because she’s hot… this is how we end up with beautiful babies
 - [Heartbroken](https://open.spotify.com/playlist/3SPW5oxpVbBNvzdbWX5xEc?si=wlOjFlhZSDqJFf1MTVp4uA) /
   [Heartbreakers](https://open.spotify.com/playlist/3DIFW3Hi9nT9GlfbXuH5OU?si=f6LBB3f6Q7Sa_8KQpewiOw) -
   everyone has that one person who they will think of when listening to the first playlist - the second one is for those